-31. DIRECT CONTROL DISTRICTS
+32. DIRECT CONTROL DISTRICTS

-- (1) Upon receipt of a completed application for a development permit in a Direct Control District, the Development Officer shall: - (a) refer the application to Council for a decision, except where the decision making authority has been delegated to the Municipal Planning Commission or the Development Officer; and - (b) notify adjacent landowners and other persons likely to be affected in accordance with Part 1, section 35 (Notification of Adjacent Landowners and Persons Likely Affected). - (2) After considering any response to notifications issued under Part 1, section 35, Council or the delegated decision making authority may: - (a) approve a development permit with or without conditions; or - (b) refuse to approve the development permit, stating reasons. - (3) In accordance with section 641(4)(a) of the Act, there is no appeal to the Subdivision and Development Appeal Board for a decision on an application for a development permit in a Direct Control District.
+- (1) Upon receipt of a complete application for a development permit in a Direct Control District, the Development Officer shall: - (a) refer the application to Council for a decision, except where the decision making authority has been delegated to the Municipal Planning Commission or the Development Officer; and - (b) notify adjacent landowners and other persons likely to be affected in accordance with Part 1, section 36 (Notification of Adjacent Landowners and Persons Likely Affected). - (2) After considering any response to notifications issued under Part 1, section 36, and any other matters deemed necessary, Council or the delegated decision making authority may: - (a) approve a development permit with or without conditions; or - (b) refuse to approve a development permit, stating reasons. - (3) In accordance with section 641(4)(a) of the Act, there is no appeal to the Subdivision and Development Appeal Board for a decision on an application for a development permit in a Direct Control District.

-32. SIMILAR USE
+33. SIMILAR USE

-- (1) Upon receipt of an application for a development permit for a use that is not specifically listed in any land use district, but which may be similar in character and purpose to other uses of land and structures in the land use district in which such use is proposed, the Development Officer may classify the use as either similar to a permitted use or similar to a discretionary use. - (2) Where a use has been classified similar to a permitted use, the Development Officer may process the application accordingly as a permitted use or refer the application to the

-- Municipal Planning Commission for a decision.
-The notice of the decision shall be subject to Part 1, section 36(2). - (3) Where a use has been classified similar to a discretionary use for which the Development Officer is authorized to issue a decision (Discretionary Uses Development Officer in Part 4), the Development Officer may process the application accordingly as a Discretionary Use Development Officer or refer the application to the Municipal Planning Commission for a decision. - (4) Where a use has been classified similar to a discretionary use for which the Municipal Planning Commission is authorized to issue a decision (Discretionary uses Municipal Planning Commission in Part 4), the Development Officer shall: - (a) refer the application to the Municipal Planning Commission for a decision; and - (b) notify adjacent landowners and other persons likely to be affected in accordance with Part 1, section 35 (Notification of Adjacent Landowners and Persons Likely Affected). - (5) Upon referral of an application by the Development Officer for a use that may be similar in character and purpose to a permitted or discretionary use, the Municipal Planning Commission: - (a) shall rule whether or not the proposed use is similar to a use in the land use district in which it is proposed; - (b) if the proposed use is deemed similar to a use in the land use district in which it is proposed, the application shall be reviewed as a discretionary use application; - (c) if the proposed use is not deemed similar to a use in the land use district in which it is proposed, the development permit shall be refused.
+- (1) Upon receipt of a complete application for a development permit for a use that is not specifically listed in any land use district, but which may be similar in character and purpose to another use that is listed as a permitted or discretionary use in the land use district in which such use is proposed, the Development Officer may classify the use as either similar to a permitted use or similar to a discretionary use. - (2) Where a use has been classified similar to a permitted use, the Development Officer may process the application accordingly as a permitted use or refer the application to the Municipal Planning Commission for a decision.
+The notice of the decision shall be subject to Part 1, section 37. - (3) Where a use has been classified similar to a discretionary use for which the Development Officer is authorized to issue a decision (Discretionary Uses - Development Officer in Part 4), the Development Officer may process the application accordingly as a Discretionary Use - Development Officer or refer the application to the Municipal Planning Commission for a decision. - (4) Where a use has been classified similar to a discretionary use for which the Municipal Planning Commission is authorized to issue a decision (Discretionary uses - Municipal Planning Commission in Part 4), the Development Officer shall: - (a) refer the application to the Municipal Planning Commission for a decision; and - (b) notify adjacent landowners and other persons likely to be affected in accordance with Part 1, section 36 (Notification of Adjacent Landowners and Persons Likely Affected). - (5) Upon referral of an application by the Development Officer for a use that may be similar in character and purpose to a permitted or discretionary use, the Municipal Planning Commission: - (a) shall rule whether or not the proposed use is similar to a use in the land use district in which it is proposed; - (b) if the proposed use is deemed similar to a use in the land use district in which it is proposed, the application shall be reviewed as a discretionary use application; - (c) if the proposed use is not deemed similar to a use in the land use district in which it is proposed, the development permit shall be refused.

-33. TEMPORARY USE
+34. TEMPORARY USE